CGamesPlay/infra/README.md

 ### 2. Configure Dependencies

+You'll need [argc](https://github.com/sigoden/argc/) installed, as well as a variety of other utilities that will be printed when you use a command that requires them.

-The Lima driver requires that `limactl` is installed.
+- The Lima driver requires that `limactl` is installed.

-The Hetzner driver requires that `hcloud` is installed.
+- The Hetzner driver requires that `hcloud` is installed.
 For Hetzner, your should also create an empty project to host the resources you will use.
 Set up `hcloud` using `hcloud context` or by setting `HCLOUD_TOKEN`.

 Generate an age key if you don't already have one: `age-keygen -o development.key`.
 The public key will be printed to the console; it should look like `age1qal59j7k2hphhmnmurg4ymj9n32sz5dgnx5teks3ch72n4wjfevsupgahc`.